 Our countdown series on the Badminton Horse Trials honours continues with a look at the trophy given to the horse who climbs the most places after dressage

-The Glentrool Trophy at the Mitsubishi Motors Badminton Horse Trials (7-10 May this year) is given to the combination “whose final position shows the greatest improvement on their dressage placing”.
+The Glentrool Trophy at the Mitsubishi Motors Badminton Horse Trials (2-6 May May) is given to the combination “whose final position shows the greatest improvement on their dressage placing”.

 Lorna Clarke donated it in 1992 when she retired from competition.